VedantMalgundkar/Ai_LG_remote/README.md

 We are scaling down image coordinates so that it becomes easy to train this preprocessed data to tensorflow keras model.

 ### This video will give us the idea about preprocessing step
 https://github.com/VedantMalgundkar/LG_Ai_remote/assets/129035372/186fa1b3-6a95-48da-ada6-549df8ef93c2

+# Data collection

+You can create your own data for different hand signs detection and use it for model training.

+Once the "Handsign Recognition" window opens, press "h" on the keyboard.
+"Logging Hand Sign" mode will appear.

+Then press number between 0 to 9 to store specific hand sign which you will be showing onto the screen.

+That particular number will get stored in the "handsign_classifier_datav4" file followed by preprocessed hand sign coordinates.

+press "n" to take exit from the logging mode.

 ## Training model